telerik/blazor-docs/components/switch/appearance.md

 # Appearance Settings

-You can control the appearance of the RadioButtonGroup button by setting the following attribute:
+You can control the appearance of the Switch button by setting the following attribute:

 * [Size](#size)
 * [ThumbRounded](#thumbrounded)